Products Compare and Cart

 Q: Typically at what stage of Alzheimer’s does incontinence occur?

-A: Inevitably at stage 7 of Alzheimer’s, a person will experience a loss of control over their movements, including their bowel and bladder muscles.
+A: Inevitably in the final stage of Alzheimer’s, a person will experience a loss of control over their movements, including their bowel and bladder muscles.
 Though, it is important to remember that every person living with Alzheimer’s experiences different symptoms, so it is not uncommon for someone in the middle stages to be incontinent.

 Q: What are the causes of incontinence in people living with Alzheimer’s?